mickle228/softonix-incubator/README.md

 - Introduction to Supabase - cloud SQL database
 - Work with axios / instances / fetching data
 - Authentication JWT example: login, guard, onResponse, onRequest.
-- **Home Work**: implement register new user with Supabse and delete contact from contact card.
+- **Home Work**: implement register new user with Supabse and CRUD for contacts page.

 ### Materials for the section
 - **Read**: [What is Supabase?](https://supabase.com/)